CarlosAraki/BlockChainAuth/README.md

 ## next steps
-  1. Dockerize
+  1. Dockerize (Need Dockerize de class about clock chain and mongo xpress to visualize data)
-  2. Save data in MongoDb
+  2. Save data in MongoDb (make back in api node with block )
-  3. Make graphic interface for user
+  3. Make graphic interface for user(hmm I dont know how to make this front )